 Seen from the Creator’s perspective, which is very different from our limited and narrow human perspective, one would want all kinds of life to flourish and continue to exist; and the only way this can happen is if they periodically consume the members of other species.
 This is the harmonious situation that existed prior to our recent disastrous rise to global dominance.
-Although all predators consume their prey, apart from humans, there are no predators that threaten the survival of their prey species or cause their extinction.
-The lion, wolf, shark, eagle, bear, seal, crocodile, tuna, snake, and whale only take from their various prey species what they need in order to survive and perpetuate their kind.
+Although all predators consume their prey, apart from humans, there are no predators that threaten the survival of the species they consume or cause their extinction.
+The lion, wolf, shark, eagle, bear, seal, crocodile, tuna, snake, and whale only take from the various species they consume what they need in order to survive and perpetuate their kind.
 It is only we humans who, caring only about our own kind, seek to exempt ourselves from these fundamental Conditions of Life.
-What is more, we foolishly believe that, by doing so, we have demonstrated our manifest superiority over all other forms of life, when in fact the opposite is true.
+What is more, we foolishly believe that, by doing so, we have demonstrated our manifest superiority over all other life forms, when in fact the opposite is true.

-There are very good reasons, which we stupid humans fail to understand, why a survival rate of close to 100% does not exist anywhere in Nature.
+There are very good reasons – reasons that we stupid humans fail to understand – why a survival rate of close to 100% does not exist anywhere in Nature.
 The harmonious balance that existed prior to our disastrous period of dominance is predicated on individual survival rates of less than 50%, and in most cases survival rates that are much, much lower than this.
-Regardless of which species you consider, if close to 100% of all individuals that are born were to survive long enough to produce offspring, while they live longer and longer lives, both of which conditions are true of humans, this would have disastrous effects on the ecosystem in which that species lives.
+Regardless of which species you consider, if close to 100% of all individuals that are born were to survive long enough to produce offspring, while they live longer and longer lives, both of which conditions are true of humans presently, this would have disastrous effects on the ecosystem in which that species lives.

 What this shows is that the natural processes, both living and non-living, that support life on Earth and keep its many different systems in balance are far more complex than was previously believed.
 It is not enough simply to add fertile soil, water, air, plants to produce oxygen, organisms that we humans like to eat, and microorganisms to decompose the dead remains of plants and animals in order to produce a viable system that will remain in balance indefinitely, as the Earth’s many different systems have remained in balance for millions or billions of years.